Infertility may result from a physical condition that is present at birth or develops later in life. The major causes of male infertility include:

-- Psychological – This may be the primary or secondary cause of the problem.
+- Psychological – This may be a primary or secondary cause of the problem.

 - Behavior Modification – Behaviors and techniques that help the patient maintain an erection longer.

-- Medical Treatment – Medications available that may significantly delay ejaculation or that allow a patient to maintain an erection even after ejaculation.
+- Medical Treatment – Medications that can significantly delay ejaculation or allow a patient to maintain an erection even after ejaculation.

-Andropause is a condition that can happen as you get older, and it has a gradual progression.
+Andropause generally has a gradual progression.
 You might detect the onset of andropause if any or all of these occur:

-- Diminished sex drive and erections not as strong as they were.
+- Diminished sex drive and erections that are not as strong as they were.

 - Nocturnal erections don’t happen as often.